-- Appointing the Scheme Actuarial Adviser to assess the adequacy of reserves in accordance with the provisions of the Amending Scheme.
-Remaining reserves relate to the groups of creditors that were not subject to the crystallisation process of the Amending Scheme.
-Under the terms of the Amending Scheme, future claims (and associated claims handling and administrative expenses) relating to these groups of creditors that cannot be met by the provisions set aside for those claims (and expenses) by the Group will either be funded by NNOFIC or, if they are not covered by the arrangements in place with NNOFIC, will not be paid or incurred.
-The Group's ability to fund future claims (and associated claims handling and administrative expenses) are therefore managed through these arrangements prescribed by the Amending Scheme.
-The provisions that may be subject to top-up funding by NNOFIC are to be agreed with NNOFIC; - Appointing specialist claims handlers and debt collection services to perform the day-to-day monitoring of its insurance liabilities and to maximise the value from remaining reinsurance balances; - · Reviewing cash flow requirements to ensure its liquidity needs are met; and - Matching foreign currency liabilities with corresponding currency assets to minimise the impact of movements in foreign exchange rates.
+- Appointing a Scheme Actuarial Adviser to assess the adequacy of reserves in accordance with the provisions of the Amending Scheme.
+Under the terms of the Amending Scheme, future claims (and associated claims handling expenses) relating to these groups of non-crystalised creditors that cannot be met by the provisions set aside for those claims (and claims handling expenses), as well as administrative expenses will be funded by NNOFIC.
+The Group's ability to fund future claims (and associated claims handling and administrative expenses) are therefore managed through these arrangements prescribed by the Amending Scheme; - Appointing specialist claims handlers and debt collection services to perform the day-to-day monitoring of its insurance liabilities and to maximise the value from remaining reinsurance balances; - · Reviewing cash flow requirements to ensure its liquidity needs are met; and - Matching foreign currency liabilities with corresponding currency assets to minimise the impact of movements in foreign exchange rates.